 The Wisconsin Rural Water Association and local water utilities invite teachers in Wisconsin to participate in WRWA’s annual Water Conservation Poster Contest.
 The contest is open to all 1st – 6th grade students in Wisconsin.
 Two winners from each grade will receive prizes and first place winners are entered into a drawing for a prize for their school.

-The theme for the 2017 contest is “Work Together to Conserve Water”.
+The theme for the 2018 contest is “Reduce Your Use”.
 As part of the project, teachers are encouraged to discuss the importance of water resources in our state, and help students think about what role they play in conserving and protecting water.
 Water facts and things to consider:

 - Showering and bathing are the largest indoor water use (27%)